bahrus/templ-mount/README.md

 <details>
     <summary>templ-mount's origin story</summary>

 templ-mount remembers the day its creator first installed a PWA (Flipkart), and was blown away by the liberating effect this could have on web development.
-PWA's swept aside significant barriers to the web, in terms of its competitiveness with native apps.
+PWA's swept aside significant barriers to the web, in terms of achieving parity with native apps.

 templ-mount thinks, though, that in order to satisfactorily reach the promised land of true native competitiveness, we will need to find a way of building applications that can scale, while maintaining fidelity to the various commandments set forth by Lighthouse.
 A profound cultural shift (or rediscovery of [old techniques](https://www.liquidweb.com/kb/what-is-a-progressive-jpeg/)?)  is needed in our thinking about the relationship between the client and the server.
-In fairness, it has been the focus of many creative ideas at the cutting edges of the developer community these past few years.
+And, in fact, this has been the focus of many talented and creative developers at the cutting edges.

 The ability to import HTML (and other data formats) from the ~~heavens~~ server down to ~~Earth~~ the browser would, in templ-mount's opinion, make it much easier to get Lighthouse's blessing.
-Such functionality would best be served by native api's, due to the complexities involved.
-In the meantime, templ-mount is wandering the desert, in search of a surrogate api (as are many of templ-mount's compatriots).
+Such functionality would best be served by native browser api's, due to the complexities involved -- e.g the ability to truly stream in HTML as it renders, resolving and preemptively downloading relative references, provide sand-boxing when needed, etc.   In the meantime, templ-mount is wandering the desert, in search of a surrogate api (as are many of templ-mount's compatriots).

 </details>